br-n518/Godot-Beginners-Guide/blender_godot_workflow.md

 - Using `Godot 3.x` PBR engine.
 - `Blender 2.79` or `Blender 2.8` should be fine, since materials are not exported here.
 - `Better Collada Exporter` for Blender (latest version)
+- TODO: ESCN export for Blender is the newest method of exporting.
 ***

 ### Preamble